antcim/cronframe/README.md

 - job.html.tera
 - styles.css

-By default the server runs on localhost:8098, the port can be changed in the cronframe.toml file.
+By default the server runs on localhost:8098, the port can be changed in the `cronframe.toml` file.

+A rolling logger also configurable via `cronframe.toml` provides an archive of 3 files in addition to the latest log.

+The default size of a log file is 1MB.

 # Defining A Global Job
 ```rust